kotakasahara/omegagene/docs/source/users-manual/in_out_files.rst

   * A parameter for the recovery force in V-AUS simulation.
   * A margin of the lambda value.
 * --enhance-recovery-coef
+  * Strength of the recovery force which works when the reaction coordinate is out of the predefined range.
+* --fn-o-vcmd-start
+  * Output file name describing the virtual state in the last step.
+This can be used for restarting the VcMD runs.
+* --fn-o-vcmd-q-raw
+  * Output file name for the populations of each virtual state.
+* --fn-o-vcmd-q-raw_is
+  * Output file name for the populations of each intersection of virtual states.
+* --begin-count-q-raw
+  * The step number which begans to count the populations.
+* --vcmd-drift
+  * 0 or 1.
+  * 1 indicates the simulations with drifting in the virtual system without detailed-balance.
+* --print-interval-group-com
+  * Interval steps for output the reaction coordinate values.

 ..
 [Zhang_1997]_ Zhang "Operator-splitting integrators for constant-temperature molecular dynamics" J. Chem.
 Phys.
 106 (14) 1997